ak-17/InterviewPreparation/JavaScript.md

 - return value of a function that doesn't return anyting
 ### Closure
 - Closure means inner function has access to variables and parameters of an outer function.
+- A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+- In other words, a closure gives you access to an outer function’s scope from an inner function.
+- To use a closure, define a function inside another function and expose it.
+To expose a function, return it or pass it to another function.
+- The inner function will have access to the variables in the outer function scope, even after the outer function has returned.
 ### var,let and const
 - **Scope**
     -- var global scoped or function scoped